gobuffalo/docs/templates/docs/helpers.md

 <%= title("Builtin Helpers") %>

+Listed below are a few of the helpers that ship with Plush.
+Please see the Plush [documentation](https://github.com/gobuffalo/plush) for more information on it's helpers.

 * `json` - returns a JSON marshaled string of the value passed to it.
 * `jsEscape` - safely escapes a string to be used in a JavaScript bit of code.
 * `htmlEscape` - safely escapes a string to be used in an HTML bit of code.